botpress/documentation-v12/docs/conversation-studio/tutorials/managing/azure-oauth2.md

 }
 ```

-## Step 4: Create a client secret
+## Step 4: Create a Client Secret

 Next navigate to "Certificates & secrets" and create a new client secret, copy its value and paste in the `clientSecret` field of your created strategy in the _botpress.config.json_ file

-## Step 5: Enable the strategy in Botpress
+## Step 5: Enable the Strategy in Botpress

 Under the `pro` settings in the _botpress.config.json_ file (should be around line 143), add your strategy name to the `collaboratorsAuthStrategies` array.

 Also make sure that the `externalAuth` object has `enabled` set to `true`:

-## Step 6: Configure callback URL in Azure
+## Step 6: Configure Callback URL in Azure

 In your application in the Azure Active Directory portal, navigate to the "Authentication" page and add a platform. **Select "Web" for the platform type** and set your callback url with the one you configured in the _botpress.config.json_ file. **For the token type select "ID tokens".**

-## Step 7: Restart the Botpress server
+## Step 7: Restart the Botpress Server

 A green cogwheel should appear in the bottom right of the Botpress UI, click it to restart the server.